VIC.GOV.AU | Policy and Advisory Library

 For further information on school council asset management responsibilities, refer to:

-School councils also have certain responsibilities in developing, maintaining, and implementing the Child Safe Standards at their school.
+School councils also have certain responsibilities implementing the Child Safe Standards at their school.

 Refer to Child Safe Standards and PROTECTExternal Link for further information.

-• School councils are responsible for providing cleaning services that are necessary for the school.
-When engaging cleaning services for the school, school councils are required to follow Department policy.
+Regional school councils are responsible for providing cleaning services that are necessary for the school.
+When engaging cleaning services for the school, school councils are required to adhere to department policy.

 • inform themselves of the views of the school community when making decisions